corda/corda/docs/source/tutorial-cordapp.rst

 * PartyA's vault: Navigate to http://localhost:50005/api/example/ious
 * PartyB's vault: Navigate to http://localhost:50006/api/example/ious

-*Via web/example:*
+*Via home page:*

-* PartyA: Navigate to http://localhost:50005/web/example and hit the "refresh" button
+* PartyA: Navigate to http://localhost:50005 and hit the "refresh" button
-* PartyB: Navigate to http://localhost:50006/web/example and hit the "refresh" button
+* PartyB: Navigate to http://localhost:50006 and hit the "refresh" button

 The vault and web front-end of PartyC (at ``localhost:50007``) will not display any IOUs.
 This is because PartyC was not involved in this transaction.